Dalbeattie Star F.C.: History

 In 2021–22 Star won their first five league matches and briefly sat top of the Lowland League though they would end the term 12th.
-The club enjoyed their best Scottish Cup run for a number of years including a first away win over a Highland League side when they beat Rothes 1‐–0.
+The club enjoyed their best Scottish Cup run for a number of years including a first away win over a Highland League side when they beat Rothes 1–0.
 Midway through the season manager Ritchie Maxwell announced he would have to step down due to a change in his work circumstances and his assistant Chris Jardine took over for the remainder.
 He led the team to Southern Counties Challenge Cup success beating Caledonian Braves 3–2 in the final at Galabank.
 He too had to turn the job down due to work and Jordan Williamson was announced as the new manager for season 2022–23 after leading St. Cuthbert Wanderers to the South league title.
+Unfortunately things did not work out well under Williamson's leadership and he was soon replaced by Eddie Warwick.
+However Star's ten-year stay in the Lowland League eventually came to an end with relegation and a return to the South of Scotland League.

+In season 2023–24, Star won the South of Scotland League title.

 Ground

 Dalbeattie Star play their home matches at Islecroft Stadium, in the northeast of the town.
 It has a capacity of 1,320 and features a 100-seater stand.
 Floodlights were added in 2016.